E Maths vs A Maths: Which Does Your Child Need Tuition For?

 - Finds calculus or trigonometric identities confusing

-- Is considering dropping A Maths due to poor results
+- Is talking about dropping A Maths

 Should Your Child Take A Maths?

-- They prefer Arts and Humanities subjects
+- Arts and Humanities are their strength

-- They have no interest in Maths-intensive university courses
+- No interest in Maths-intensive uni courses

 Finding the Right Maths Tutor